eflautt/ga-data-science/resources/instructor-resources/github-repo-instance-guide.md

 ## Benefits

-- Students can now use the GitHub desktop app (or Terminal commands) to access all of the materials in the repo, including notes/links, starter code, projects, etc.
+- Students can also use the GitHub desktop app (or Terminal commands) to access all of the materials in the repo, including notes/links, starter code, projects, etc.
-- Optionally, instructors can also choose to give students access to submit their project assignments by pull request, which makes it easy for instructors and TA's to leave comments and feedback.
+- Instructors can optionally choose to give students access to submit their project assignments by pull request, which makes it easy for instructors and TA's to leave comments and feedback.

 ***